 The annual return represents the Charity Commission's main point of contact with the vast majority of registered charities in a given year.
 It is the regulator's principal means of gathering data from charities.
-It is also a means for the Charity Commission to get 'more with less' by demanding certain information from charities to review, in a form which can be easily analysed (unlike for example, the annual report).
+It is also a means for the Charity Commission to get 'more with less' by requiring the disclosure of certain information from charities to review, in a form which can be easily analysed (unlike for example, the annual report).

 Most significant changes made to the Annual Return

 In September the Charity Commission published a consultation proposing significant changes to the charity annual return.
-The relevant regulations were enacted on 20 December and took effect from 1 January 2018 and the new digital annual return service is expected to arrive in four months.
+The relevant regulations were enacted on 20 December and took effect from 1 January 2018 and the new digital annual return service is expected to be available in the coming months.

 The consultation included controversial suggestions made in the Summer of 2017 by Amber Rudd, as Home Secretary, that charities should be forced to disclose overseas income as a means of countering terrorist financing.
 The final Regulations make some minor concessions from Amber Rudd's original suggestions regarding disclosure of overseas income but still create a considerable new administrative burden in terms of the information some charities will have to track and record (although this information will not be made public).